robinocal/Ecole42-Piscine2023/42 Adelaide Information/README.md

-# 42-Adelaide
+# 42-Paris
-I was part of the 1st ever piscine at 42 Adelaide between June - July of 2021 📆 </br>
+I was part of the 2st ever piscine at Ecole 42 Paris between July - August of 2023 📆 </br>

 What the piscine teaches you is the following: